Jim Morrison: Legacy

-Musical

-Morrison was and continues to be one of the most popular and influential singer-songwriters and iconic frontmen in rock history.
-To this day, he is widely regarded as the prototypical rock star: surly, sexy, scandalous, and mysterious.
+Influence on the image of a rockstar

+Morrison is often remembered as a prototype rockstar due to his charismatic, rebellious and mysterious nature.
 The leather pants he was fond of wearing both onstage and off have since become stereotyped as rock-star apparel.
-The lead singer of U2, Bono, had used Morrison's leather pants for his onstage alter-ego, which he called "Fly".
+For example, the lead singer of U2, Bono, had used Morrison's leather pants for his onstage alter-ego, which he called "Fly".
 Music journalist Stephen Davis described Morrison as the single "greatest American rock star of his era".

+Musical

 In 1993, Morrison was inducted into the Rock and Roll Hall of Fame as a member of the Doors; the other band members dedicated their induction to Morrison.
 In 2011, a Rolling Stone readers' pick placed Morrison in fifth place of the magazine's "Best Lead Singers of All Time".
-In another Rolling Stone list, entitled "The 100 Greatest Singers of All Time", he was ranked 47th.
+In another Rolling Stone list, titled "The 100 Greatest Singers of All Time", he was ranked 47th.
 NME named him the 13th greatest singer of all time.
 He was also ranked number 22 on Classic Rock magazine's "50 Greatest Singers in Rock".

-Fatboy Slim's song "Sunset" includes Morrison's vocal interpretation of his poem "Bird of Prey".
-In 2012, electronic music producer Skrillex released "Breakn' a Sweat," which contained vocals from an interview with Morrison.
-Alice Cooper has said that his song "Desperado", from the 1971 Killer, was a tribute to Morrison.
+Fatboy Slim's song "Sunset" includes Morrison's vocal performance of his poem "Bird of Prey".
+In 2012, electronic music producer Skrillex released "Breakn' a Sweat", which contained vocals from an interview with Morrison.
+Alice Cooper has said that his song "Desperado" from Killer (1971) was a tribute to Morrison.

 Influences

 Iggy and the Stooges are said to have formed after lead singer Iggy Pop was inspired by Morrison while attending a Doors concert in Ann Arbor, Michigan.
 Pop later said about the concert:

 That show was a big, big, big influence on me.
 They had just had their big hit, "Light My Fire" and the album had taken off ...
 So, here's this guy, out of his head on acid, dressed in leather with his hair all oiled and curled.
 The stage was tiny and it was really low.
 It got confrontational.
 I found it really interesting.
 I loved the performance ...
 Part of me was like, "Wow, this is great.
 He's really pissing people off and he's lurching around making these guys angry."

 One of Pop's most popular songs, "The Passenger", is said to be based on one of Morrison's poems.
-Layne Staley, the vocalist of Alice in Chains; Eddie Vedder, the vocalist of Pearl Jam; Scott Weiland, the vocalist of Stone Temple Pilots and Velvet Revolver; Glenn Danzig, singer and founder of Danzig; Ian Astbury, the frontman of the Cult; Siouxsie Sioux, the lead singer of Siouxsie and the Banshees; Michael Gira, the frontman of Swans; Ian Curtis, the lead singer of Joy Division; Julian Casablancas, the vocalist of the Strokes; Billy Idol; and Patti Smith have said that Morrison was their biggest influence.
+Patti Smith Siouxsie Sioux, the lead singer of Siouxsie and the Banshees; Ian Curtis, the lead singer of Joy Division; Billy Idol; Ian Astbury, the frontman of the Cult; Layne Staley, the vocalist of Alice in Chains; Eddie Vedder, the vocalist of Pearl Jam; Steven Tyler, the vocalist of Aerosmith; Scott Weiland, the vocalist of Stone Temple Pilots and Velvet Revolver; Glenn Danzig, singer and founder of Danzig; Michael Gira, the frontman of Swans; and Julian Casablancas, the vocalist of the Strokes; have said that Morrison was their biggest influence.
 Music journalist Simon Reynolds noted that the "deep, heavy alloys" in Morrison's voice, served as a prototype for the gothic rock scene.